Immediately after birth

 Going home

-If you and your baby are well, and there were no issues during your labour, you may be able to go home shortly after the birth.
+If you and your baby are well, you can go home shortly after the birth.

 Sometimes you or your baby may need some further monitoring or you may choose to stay longer for support.
-Your midwife can discuss your plans to go home when your baby is born, and make a personalised plan with you.
+You can discuss your options with your midwife at birth.

 If you are going home by car, you must have an approved baby's car seat with you: a car seat for a baby is a legal requirement.